mysociety/alaveteli/doc/INSTALL.md

 jobs above, replace the variables (and/or bits near the variables) with paths to your software.  `config/purge-varnish-debian.ugly` is a similar init script, which is optional and not required if you choose not to run your site behind Varnish (see below).
+Add the following line to your sudoers file to allow these to be run by your deploy user (named `deploy` in this case):

+    deploy  ALL = NOPASSWD: /etc/init.d/foi-alert-tracks, /etc/init.d/foi-purge-varnish

 The cron jobs refer to a program `run-with-lockfile`.
 See [this issue](https://github.com/mysociety/alaveteli/issues/112) for a